jrs0/hbr_models/design.md

 * R and Python prototyping environments, for model development and data analysis
 * Tauri applications, for viewing processed patient data easily and forming the basis for the example risk-score calculation application.

+### Programming Language Infrastructure

+The repository contain a library for the backend written in Rust, frontends that use the Rust library, and interfaces to the backend from R and Python.
+One of the advantages of the Rust cargo crate system is that git-url dependencies will look anywhere in the referenced git repository for the crate (see [the cargo documentation](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-dependencies-from-git-repositories)), meaning that the main Rust backend library does not need to be at the root.
+As a result, each application that is part of the project can occupy a folder at the top level of this repository.

+R and Python both have libraries that allow interfacing to Rust crates using a `Cargo.toml`, which can reference this repository.
+This will mean that the dependencies for the libraries in those languages will work anywhere by provided the git url is correct (in particular, both locally and CI).
+Tauri (for frontends) also uses a `Cargo.toml` and will work in the same way.

+With all the code is in the same git repository, it is much easier to define a consistent synchronised state of all the packages, that can be guaranteed to work together at a particular commit and is more easily be signed off as tested.

 ## Data source connection and data processing

 Ideally, a single library should connect to the two required data sources (SQL Server and SQLite).
 Using a different library for SQLite vs. SQL Server reduces the effectiveness of the SQLlite-based testing, because a substantial part of the code could differ between the two implementations.